 15. A commission, board, committee or other body established by, or a person appointed by, the Governor or the Government of the State or a Minister of the Crown to advise on, inquire into or investigate any matter.

+[Schedule 1 amended: No. 26 of 2016 s.
+93.]

 Schedule 2 — Organizations that are not government organizations

 [s.
 3]